-The year of my graduation, Yale held its first lavender graduation, and it was the only academic celebration at which I felt truly at home.
+The year of my graduation, Yale held a lavender graduation, and it was the only academic celebration at which I felt truly at home.

 I do have massive amounts of countervailing privilege; I am white, well-educated, well-off, well-spoken, assertive, and typically misinterpreted as male.
 All of those things mean that people are generally not prone to laughing me out of a room, or dismissing me when I speak.

 My ability to be visible in front of peers, educators, and patients for the last few years does not mean that other non-binary people would be given the same support.
 However, I can confidently say that Yale, YSM, YSPH, and YNHH are ahead of most when it comes to trans and non-binary inclusivity for students at large, medical professional students, clinicians, and patients.